Calga Aboriginal Cultural Landscape: Ancestral beings

-The Cultural Landscape
+The cultural landscape

 The term cultural landscape refers to "the combined works of nature and man", as designated in Article 1 of the World Heritage Convention.
 An Aboriginal cultural landscape is "a place or area valued by an Aboriginal group (or groups) because of their long and complex relationship with that land.
 It expresses their unity with the natural and spiritual environment.
 It embodies their traditional knowledge of spirits, places, land uses, and ecology.
 Material remains of the association may be prominent, but will often be minimal or absent".

 First introduced to the English speaking world by geographer Carl Sauer in the 1920s, the concept of cultural landscapes became broadly embraced by the cultural heritage management discipline across the world in the 1990s.
 At this time, practitioners in NSW and the NSW government began to move away from previous conceptions of Aboriginal Cultural Heritage as physical objects or archaeology such as rock art, to a richer recognition of multi-faceted Aboriginal Cultural Landscapes imbued with meaning.
-Where, previously, there had been a sole focus on NSW Aboriginal Heritage Information Management System (AHIMS) data of known recorded objects and archaeology known as "sites", contemporary NSW best practise recognises that complexes of "sites" are understood as part of cultural landscapes made up of layers of tangible and intangible significance which expresses the connection of Aboriginal people, past and present, with country.
+Where, previously, there had been a sole focus on NSW Aboriginal Heritage Information Management System (AHIMS) data of known recorded objects and archaeology known as "sites", contemporary NSW best practice recognises that complexes of "sites" are understood as part of cultural landscapes made up of layers of tangible and intangible significance which expresses the connection of Aboriginal people, past and present, with country.

 In 2019, the NSW government formally recognised cultural landscapes in policy: